-And a Perpetual Contract?
+So, what is a Perpetual Contract?

-The primary benefit of Perpetual Contracts is that you are allowed to hold these indefinitely.
+The primary benefit of Perpetual Contracts is that you are allowed to hold them indefinitely.
 The lack of an expiration or execution date means that even when prices move against your position, you are not immediately stuck with a losing trade.
 Instead, as long as you have enough funds to maintain your positions, you can continue to hold and wait until prices move in your favor again.